lift-off/liftoff/README.md

 ## Getting Started

 ### Users
-To get started with Lift-Off as a user download and install the software using its Windows Installer.
+To get started with Lift-Off as a user by [downloading](http://idev.ch) and install the software using its Windows Installer.
 Then check out the [user-manuels](https://github.com/mduu/liftoff/tree/master/doc) for the basics.

 ### Translators